classiebit/addchat-codeigniter-pro-docs/resources/docs/1.0/demo-accounts.md

 # Demo Accounts

-Demo accounts have got `demo data` to easily showcase all the features of AddChat Pro version.
+Demo accounts have got `demo data` to easily showcase all the features of AddChat Codeigniter Pro version.

 <br>
 1. We refresh the database every day.